digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ### Knative Private Services

 What if you don't want to publicly expose a Knative service ?
-Maybe it has some security implications, or it's not ready to be consumed by the public.
+Maybe it has some security implications, or it's not ready yet to be consumed by users.

-By default, Knative will try to expose all your services to the outside world, if a valid domain is configured.
+By default, Knative will configure all services with a public endpoint, if a valid domain is configured.
 You can use the [Knative Private Services](https://knative.dev/docs/serving/services/private-services) feature for services that you don't want to make public.
-To make a Knative service private, you need to add a special label in the manifest: `networking.knative.dev/visibility: cluster-local`.
+To make a Knative service private, you need to add a special label in the manifest, named `networking.knative.dev/visibility: cluster-local`.

 Below YAML snippet shows a complete example: